tonyarnold/swift-openapi-foundation/README.md

 ]),
 ```

-Then, to get started, check out `URLSessionTransport`.
+Then, to get started, check out `FoundationClientTransport`.

 ## Examples